 Please contact the Infectious Diseases program with any questions at 625-8318 or toll-free at 1-888-294-6630, ext.
 8321 (Monday to Friday, 8:30am to 4:30pm).

 This reportable diseases toolkit for health care providers has been adapted with permission from the Leeds, Grenville and Lanark District Health Unit.
 Each of the diseases is listed in the navigation menu on the left-hand side of the page (or below on a mobile device).

-The goal of this toolkit is to improve accessibility to credible and up-to-date information on Ontario’s reportable diseases in a format that is quick and easy to use, all in one location.
+The goal of this toolkit is to improve accessibility to credible and up-to-date information on Ontario’s diseases of public health significance in a format that is quick and easy to use, all in one location.